Weighing your request

 Get Started

-Share the facts of your civil matter and your location in Chennai — no charge, no obligation.
+Share the facts of your civil matter and your location in Chennai — a free assessment, no obligation.

 We match you with a Bar-Council-verified civil lawyer who regularly appears before Madras High Court and the relevant Chennai courts.